Nevis: Colonial deforestation

 During the 17th and 18th centuries, massive deforestation was undertaken by the planters as the land was initially cleared for sugar cultivation.
 This intense land exploitation by the sugar and cotton industry lasted almost 300 years, and greatly changed the island's ecosystem.

 In some places along the windswept southeast or "Windward" coast of the island, the landscape is radically altered compared with how it used to be in pre-colonial times.
 Due to extreme land erosion, the topsoil was swept away, and in some places at the coast, sheer cliffs as high as 25 m have developed.

 Thick forest once covered the eastern coastal plain, where the Amerindians built their first settlements during the Aceramic period, complementing the ecosystem surrounding the coral reef just offshore.
 It was the easy access to fresh water on the island and the rich food source represented by the ocean life sheltered by the reef that made it feasible for the Amerindians to settle this area around 600 BC.
-With the loss of the natural vegetation, the balance in runoff nutrients to the reef was disturbed, eventually causing as much as 80 percent of the large eastern fringing reef to become inactive.
+With the loss of the natural vegetation, the balance in runoff nutrients to the reef was disturbed, eventually causing as much as 80 per cent of the large eastern fringing reef to become inactive.
 As the reef broke apart, it, in turn, provided less protection for the coastline.

 During times of maximum cultivation, sugar cane fields stretched from the coastline of Nevis up to an altitude at which the mountain slopes were too steep and rocky to farm.
 Nonetheless, once the sugar industry was finally abandoned, vegetation on the leeward side of the island regrew reasonably well, as scrub and secondary forest.

 Water resources

-Nevis has several natural freshwater springs (including Nelson's Spring).
+Nevis has several natural freshwater springs, including Nelson's Spring.
 The island also has numerous non-potable volcanic hot springs, including most notably the Bath Spring near Bath village, just south of the capital Charlestown.

-After heavy rains, powerful rivers of rainwater pour down the numerous ravines (known as ghauts).
+After heavy rains, powerful rivers of rainwater pour down the numerous ravines, known as ghauts.
 When the water reaches the coastline, the corresponding coastal ponds, both freshwater and brackish, fill to capacity and beyond, spilling over into the sea.

 With modern development, the existing freshwater springs are no longer enough to supply water to the whole island.
 The water supply now comes mostly from Government wells.
 The major source of potable water for the island is groundwater, obtained from 14 active wells.
 Water is pumped from the wells, stored and allowed to flow by gravity to the various locations.

 Climate

 The climate is tropical with little variation, tempered all year round (but particularly from December through February) by the steady north-easterly winds, called the trade winds.
 There is a slightly hotter and somewhat rainier season from May to November.

 Nevis lies within the track area of tropical storms and occasional hurricanes.
-These storms can develop between August and October.
+These storms can develop between June 1 and November 30.
 This time of year has the heaviest rainfalls.

 Nevis also experiences many fires, including the devastating Nevisian Fire of 1876.